 Ostium

 Architecture: Ostium uses a Pool-RFQ (Request for Quote) model rather than a traditional order book.
-Prices are quoted directly from the underlying market via a custom-built pull-based oracle system for RWAs and Chainlink Data Streams for crypto assets.
-This means execution reflects the real depth and pricing of the underlying venue — not a fragmented on-chain order book attempting to reconstruct liquidity that already exists off-chain.
+Prices are sourced from a custom RWA oracle network powered by Stork Network, with Chainlink Data Streams for crypto assets.
+Execution reflects the depth and pricing of the underlying institutional venues, rather than a fragmented onchain order book attempting to reconstruct liquidity that already exists off-chain.

 Onboarding: Connect via email (creates a gasless smart account) or any Web3 wallet.
 Fund with USDC via card purchase, CEX transfer, or cross-chain bridge.
 One-click trading with gas sponsorship.
 Minimum trade size: $5.